Car shock absorbers – operation, failures, replacement

 However, this is not the only role of shock absorbers.
 An equally important function is to keep the wheels firmly pressed against the asphalt.
 Shock absorbers prevent the wheels from slipping off the road, which has a huge impact on driving safety.
 Even a slight loss of grip could result in the driver losing control of the vehicle.
 For this reason, shock absorbers have a huge impact on car handling, sudden manoeuvres and braking performance.
 To make sure that nothing surprises you while driving, it is worth choosing proven solutions, such as Magnum shock absorbers.

-Signs of wear of shock absorbers
+Signs of worn-out shock absorbers

 Wear of shock absorbers occurs gradually, so sometimes you can miss the moment when they lose their properties.
 Initial signs of wear include slightly poorer handling, suspension jerking at higher speeds and slightly more body roll.
 The differences can be subtle, so the untrained driver will not notice them and will get used to the deteriorated conditions.